 Not actually saving you resources

 Many organizations like to think that spreadsheets such as Excel are a great budgeting decision.
-They come standard with most recent OS models, and that’s very cheap!
+They come standard with most recent operating system models, and that’s very cheap!
 But what is not taken into consideration is the time and money spent working with outdated and cumbersome software to consolidate many versions and budgets from multiple departments, ensure accuracy and present it in an appropriate format for your various stakeholders.
 In the end, most organizations really aren’t saving time or resources.

 What’s the better choice?